-#one year fixed rate isa best rates#1 year fixed rate savings rates#m&g funds#1 year fixed rate isa bonds best rates#1 year fixed rate isas best rates#1 year fixed rate bonds best rates#1 year fixed rate savings best ratesrating
+#1 year fixed rate isa bonds best rates#1 year fixed rate savings best rates#1 year fixed rate bonds best rates#vanguard index#1 year fixed rate isas best rates#one year fixed rate isa best rates#best index#1 year fixed rate savings ratesrating

 How Do I Buy a Mutual Fund?
 Mutual funds are primarily bought in dollar amounts unlike stocks, which are bought in shares.
 Mutual funds can be purchased directly from a mutual fund company, a bank, or a brokerage firm.
 Before you can start investing, you’ll need to have an account with one of these institutions prior to placing an order.
 A mutual fund will be either a “load” or “no-load” fund, which is financial lingo for either paying a commission or not paying a commission.
 If you are using an investment professional to assist you, you will likely need to pay a load.